HOME-OFFICE-IMPROVEMENTS-LTD/deepseek-code-companion/README.md

 ### Usage
 1. Click the DeepSeek icon in the Activity Bar
-2. Select your preferred AI model from the dropdown
+2. Select your preferred AI model from the dropdown (DeepSeek or 100+ OpenRouter models)
-3. Start chatting with AI in the sidebar
+3. Start chatting with AI in the sidebar - all models have workspace awareness!
 4. Monitor your daily usage and costs in real-time
-5. Ask questions like:
+5. Try these example queries:
-   - "Show me the file structure"
+   - **"hi"** - Get a workspace-aware greeting from any model
-   - "How many TypeScript files are in this project?"
+   - **"Show me the file structure"** - Explore your project
-   - "Generate a React component"
+   - **"Analyze my package.json"** - Get specific file insights
-   - "Refactor this function"
+   - **"Generate a React component"** - AI-powered code generation
-   - "Hi" (for workspace-aware greeting)
+   - **"Who are you?"** - See model identity and capabilities

 ## 🎯 Supported Queries